 Cade is a designer, writer and researcher.
-His practice focuses on weaponised design, infrastructure politics, tech optimism and online self expression.
-He is the Design Lead at Tactical Tech and resides in Berlin, Germany.
+His practice focuses on weaponised design, user self-expression, infrastructure and politics.
+After prototyping Signal with Open Whisper Systems, he spent four years designing for secure software and emerging cryptocurrency technologies.
+He led user experience design at SpiderOak, a Snowden-approved cloud storage company, researching new approaches to web of trust and design-led information security.
+Since 2017, he is the Design Lead at Tactical Tech and resides in Berlin, Germany.

 An interview with New Models.
 Covers the collateral (human) damage platforms cause as they scale; questions big tech's G-rated ideation of the average subject; considers the functionality of personal mobile devices within precarious communities, and remarks on the actual inefficiency of the cloud.
 (With Busta, Keller, & @LILINTERNET)

 A livestream talk for DACIDA, an online community that gathers creative, open-minded fellows with the goal of exploring, sharing experiences and starting a dialogue about what it means to be an artist in the 21st century.
 Organised by the NGO "Gradska Gerila" with the support of the Goethe-Institut Belgrade.

 A longer talk about Weaponised Design at Radical Networks – a festival and a conference designed to foster critical discussions around policy, DIY networking and the future of the Internet.